HolmesProcessing/Holmes-Documentation/rst/components/holmes-totem/extending/services/writing_a_service/index.rst

-The request result is gathered and depending on what the returned HTTP status code was, a specific class (``YourServiceSuccess`` or ``YourServiceFailure``) is instantiated with the result as parameter and returned.
+The request result is gathered and depending on what the returned HTTP status code was, a specific class (``YourServiceSuccess`` or ``YourServiceFailure``) is instantiated with the result as a parameter and returned.

 .. warning::

     The 2 generic cases at the end of the map should be there in any case to avoid exceptions.

-The ``YourServiceSuccess`` and ``YourServiceFailure`` classes should be self explanatory.
+The ``YourServiceSuccess`` and ``YourServiceFailure`` classes should be self-explanatory.
 They extend the default interfaces for success and failure and are very convenient for mapping cases as done in ``driver.scala``, for example.

-``YourServiceREST`` object should be self explanatory as well, it defines how the request address for your service gets constructed from the supplied parameters.
+``YourServiceREST`` object should be self-explanatory as well, it defines how the request address for your service gets constructed from the supplied parameters.